This tutorial will help you test the starter motor on your 3.4L V6 Buick or Oldsmobile vehicle.

 - An engine no-crank problem.

-Unfortunately, starter motors can fail intermittently.
-In these cases, the starter motor works fine most of the time, but now and then, it doesn't.
+Unfortunately, in some cases, the starter motor fails intermittently.
+Specifically, the starter motor works fine most of the time, but it doesn't now and then.

-An intermittent no-crank problem is usually the most difficult to troubleshoot and resolve since you'll need to test the starter motor when it isn't cranking the engine.
+Generally, these intermittent starter motor problems are the hardest to diagnose.
+The key to successfully resolving an intermittent no-crank problem is to test the starter motor when it isn't cranking the engine.